Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Lottery Power

       A validator's lottery power is its relative stake and is therefore proportional to the :term:`staked amount` of that validator.
-The lottery power is updated each :term:`epoch`, and is based on the stake distribution at the end of the epoch before last.
+The lottery power is updated each :term:`pay day`, and is based on the stake distribution at the end of the epoch before last.
 (This delay ensures that the stake distribution is determined before the randomness that fixes the validators for the epoch; otherwise, stakeholders might redistribute their stake to luckier validators, which undermines the security of the system.) :term:`Delegation<delegator>` affects the lottery power of the validator by increasing their stake, thus increasing the odds of that validator being chosen to bake a block.

    Mainnet